 - Talk to someone you trust.
 If you think you might have an eating disorder, telling someone about it can feel quite hard.
 But we’ve worked with many young people who have suffered from eating disorders, and they tell us that talking about it was the first step on their road to recovery.

 - Speak to your GP for advice.
 Sometimes learning to eat normally again can be hard work, so your doctor can help you get the support you need.
 They might suggest talking therapies that you and your family can try, to help you figure out and deal with the issues that have triggered your eating problem.
-They may also want to measure your weight to assess your BMI (Body Mass Index) – it’s ok to be nervous about this, but just remember they don’t want to judge you, they only want to help.
+They may also want to measure your weight to assess your BMI (Body Mass Index) – it’s okay to be nervous about this, but just remember they don’t want to judge you, they only want to help.

-Our Activists and other young people share their advice
+Our Activists share their advice

 "I’d recommend talking to someone you trust about what it is that makes you anxious so that they can support you in managing your intake."